angular/tsickle/README.md

 ## Usage

+### Versioning

+Tsickle uses lots of TypeScript compiler APIs, so you must use a tsickle version that matches your TypeScript version.
+We publish our releases with the minor version corresponding to the TypeScript version it works with, so eg.
+`0.2.6` supports TypeScript 2.0, `0.21.6` supports TypeScript 2.1, etc.

+Check the package.json file to see what version is supported at HEAD.

 ### Project Setup

 Tsickle works by wrapping `tsc`.
 To use it, you must set up your project such